Mohyoo/Gemini-Py-CLI/README.md

 ## Gemini Py-CLI
 A simple Gemini CLI program, written in Python. <br>
 Used for simple conversations. <br>
-+ Tested using Windows Command Prompt & ConEmu console, in Windows 8.1 64-bit. <br>
++ Tested using Command Prompt & ConEmu console, in Windows 8.1 64-bit. <br>
 + <span style="color:orange; font-weight:bold;">In development, help is highly appreciated!</span><br>

 ---